The Gender Pay Gap

 No matter how you analyze it, the gender pay gap is real, persistent and harmful to women’s financial well-being.

-AAUW’s report, The Simple Truth About the Gender Wage Gap, shows that a gap exists at all levels of work in almost every occupation.
+AAUW’s research shows that a gap exists at all levels of work in almost every occupation.
 There is a gender pay gap in every state.
 It cuts across all age groups and demographics, widening significantly for women of color.
 The gap greets a woman as soon as she gets out of college and grows wider throughout her lifetime.

 Women’s Wealth

 And it’s not just annual earnings: The pay gap also contributes to the wealth gap.
 It makes it difficult for women to amass savings, build wealth and achieve economic security.
-Overall, the average American woman has a net worth of $5,541, less than half of the $12,188 average net worth of a man.
-In terms of overall wealth, a single woman has only 32 cents for each dollar a single man has.
+Overall, the median wealth of single women was $36,000 and $43,800 for single men in 2019.
 And the wealth gap is even wider for women of color, who have just pennies for every dollar a white male has.

 Deeper in Debt

 The consequences of this gap affect women throughout their lives.
-While women outpace men in earning bachelor’s, master’s and advanced degrees, they take on greater debt to pay for their education: Women hold nearly two-thirds of the outstanding student debt in the United States — almost $929 billion as of early-2019.
+While women outpace men in earning bachelor’s, master’s and advanced degrees, they take on greater debt to pay for their education.
+In 2019, Women held nearly two-thirds of the outstanding student debt in the United States — almost $929 billion.
+As of 2024, women now hold 65% of $1.6 trillion in student debt.
 Because of the gender pay gap, women have a harder time repaying loans, meaning women’s debt burden compounds as time goes on.

 What can we do?